KoBeWi/Godot-Project-Builds/README.md

 # <img src="Icons/Icon.png" width="64" height="64"> Godot Project Builder

-Godot Project Builder is an automation tool made in Godot Engine and focused on exporting and publishing Godot projects.
+Project Builder is an automation tool made in Godot Engine and focused on exporting and publishing Godot projects.
 The builder works by running "routines", which are composed of "tasks".
 Each task involves running a predefined command with customized arguments.
 The builder comes with numberous built-in tasks, which include exporting project, publishing to popular stores (Steam, GOG, Epic, itch.io), and file operations.
 Task setup is fully visual.

 ## Overview